tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - In CloudWatch Events this is the **only** event bus
 - In EventBridge there can be **multiple** event buses
 - Rules match incoming events ... (or scheduled events)
+- Route the events to 1+ Targets ..e.g.
+Lambda